Edgar Martínez: Career year (1995)

 Martínez became a full-time designated hitter in 1995.
-He won the Player of the Month Award for June, hitting .402 with a .537 OBP and a .761 SLG, and another Player of the Week Award.
-He was also selected to the 1995 All-Star Game and set career highs in eleven offensive categories.
-At the end of the year he won his second AL batting title with a team record .356, while also leading the league in runs scored with 121, doubles with 52, OBP with .479 and on-base plus slugging (OPS) with 1.109 (all team highs at that point).
+He won the a Player of the Week Award and later Player of the Month Award for June, with a .402/.537/.761 slash line that month.
+He was then selected to the All-Star Game and set career highs in eleven offensive categories.
+At the end of the year, he won his second AL batting title with a team-record .356 and led the league in runs scored with 121, doubles with 52, OBP with .479 and on-base plus slugging (OPS) with 1.109 (all team records at that point).
 He also finished third in AL Most Valuable Player Award voting behind Mo Vaughn and Albert Belle.
 He won his second Silver Slugger Award and his first Outstanding Designated Hitter Award.

 The Double

-In the 1995 American League Division Series (ALDS) against the New York Yankees, Martínez hit .571 and was on base 18 times in five games.
+In the 1995 American League Division Series (ALDS) against the New York Yankees, Martínez hit .571 and reached base 18 times in five games.
 In Game 4 of that series, he hit a three-run home run, then a grand slam home run that broke a 6–6 tie, en route to an 11–8 victory.
 His seven runs batted in (RBIs) in that game tied a single-game postseason record.
 The win knotted the best-of-five series at two games apiece and forced Game 5.
 Down 5–4 in the 11th inning of that decisive game, Martínez hit a two-run double off Jack McDowell, winning the game for the Mariners, 6–5, and series, 3–2.
-The win sent the Mariners to the American League Championship Series for the first time in franchise history, against the Cleveland Indians, a series they would eventually lose in six games.
+The win sent the Mariners to the American League Championship Series (ALCS) for the first time in franchise history, a series they would eventually lose to the Cleveland Indians in six games.

 The double entered baseball lore, referred to as "The Double", by Mariners fans.
-The Mariners' 1995 postseason run helped build the groundswell of public support that led the Washington State Legislature to enact legislation to fund a dedicated baseball stadium in Seattle to replace the Kingdome.
+The Mariners' 1995 postseason run helped build the groundswell of public support that led the Washington State Legislature to pass legislation to fund a dedicated baseball stadium in Seattle to replace the Kingdome.
 Mariners' manager Lou Piniella referred to it as "the hit, the run, the game, the series and the season that saved baseball in Seattle."
+At a rally after the series, fans held up a banner calling Martínez "Señor October".